 There is a low risk of corruption in Ireland's security sector.
-The reliability of police services to protect companies from crime is considered very high (GCR 2014-2015).
-A police ombudsman commission and a police inspectorate independently handle complaints against the police (NISA 2012), and the government has established effective mechanisms to investigate and punish abuse and corruption within the police force (the Gardai) (HRR 2014).
-A quarter of citizens perceive corruption and abuse of power to be widespread in this sector, but there are no reports of paying bribes to police officers (European Commission, Feb.
-2014).
+The reliability of police services to protect companies from crime is considered high (GCR 2017-2018).
+A third of citizens perceive corruption and abuse of power to be widespread in this sector, but there are virtually no reports of paying bribes to police officers (Eurobarometer 2017).
+The government has established effective mechanisms to investigate and punish abuse and corruption within the police force (the Gardai) (HRR 2016).
+The ombudsman commission received 1,996 complaints in 2015; the largest number of allegations pertained to police related abuse of authority or neglect of duty (HRR 2016).

 There is a very low risk of corruption in Ireland's customs administration.
-Corruption at borders is not a problematic factor but burdensome procedures are among the main constraints for importing and exporting in Ireland (GETR 2014).
-The transparency and efficiency of the border administration is high, and companies rarely experience demands of irregular payments when dealing with imports and exports (GETR 2014).
-Citizens do not consider the customs administration to be very affected by corruption and abuse of power, and bribery almost never occurs during interactions with customs officials (European Commission, Feb.
-2014).
+Corruption at borders is not a problematic factor but burdensome procedures are among the main constraints for importing and exporting in Ireland (GETR 2016).
+Irregular payments and bribes during customs procedures are very rare (GETR 2016).
+Companies rate the efficiency and time-predictability of the clearance process highly (GETR 2016).
+The time and costs required to comply with border procedures significantly exceed the OECD high income average (DB 2018).
 See the website of Irish Tax and Customs for information regarding customs rules.

 Corruption is not reported to be a risk in Ireland's natural resources sector, with no reports of companies expecting to pay a bribe for environmental permits, including waste and water treatment (European Commission, Feb.
 2014).